ScrapCodes/FIPS-compliance/blogs/spark-meets-fips.md

         4XESTACKTRACE                at org/apache/spark/network/crypto/AuthEngine.initializeForAuth(AuthEngine.java:214)
     ......

 It is trying to access the native openssl library via a JNA method.
-My guess here is, JNA library is not compilled for Open J9.
+My guess here is, JNA library is not compiled for Open J9.

 Fortunately, we do not need to do that, or try to debug the native C code, we turn off this optional module and use IBM SDK's support for FIPS.
 Which is also the recommended way in the case of IBM SDK, as it opens up the possibility of using IBM's cryptographic h/w